-#10 Updated by austwhite about 4 years ago
+#10 Updated by austwhite over 4 years ago

 Work around still corrects issue yes.
 You are right though, it does affect perceptions from anyone doing a clean install.
 Although the workaround is not difficult, it is not ideal on a new system.
 Especially if people are not as comfortable in the backend of the system.